LG has spoken out on recent LG G3 issues, as a number of owners complain of faults in the phone’s construction.

 With LG having opted to bestow its flagship phone with a plastic, rather than metal frame, a number of owners have reported cracks in their phones’ bodies around the handset’s microphone opening.

 Backing up their complaints, a owners have posted images of their damaged handsets to forums and message boards.
-They have suggested that the cracks have appeared through natural use of the phone, not by being dropped or mistreated.
+They have suggested that

 The thin cracks are said to be accentuated when the handsets in question are plugged into charge using the microUSB port, or when the headphone jack is used.